synctree/docker-coturn/README.md

 should be used since this container does not run an SSH daemon.

-Due to the need for the TURN server to open arbitrary ports to the outside world and Docker's lack of range-based port mapping (https://github.com/docker/docker/issues/1834), running with host networking is recommended.
-This means that only one instance of this container can be running on a host at a time, otherwise the network ports cannot be bound.
+Due to the need for the TURN server to open arbitrary ports to the outside world and Docker's lack of range-based port mapping (https://github.com/docker/docker/issues/8899), additional configuration is needed to allow clients to talk to this ports.
+This can be accomplished in a number of ways, including the use of `iptables` in combination with something like [`docker-gen`](https://github.com/jwilder/docker-gen) or using Docker's host networking (`--net host`) feature.
+The use of host networking is not recommended due to the many security issues it raises.

 ### Usage

-To run this container with host networking:
+To run this container:

-    $ docker run -d --net host synctree/coturn:latest
+    $ docker run -d synctree/coturn:latest